William S. Burroughs and the Cult of Rock 'n' Roll: Critical reception

 William S. Burroughs and the Cult of Rock ‘n’ Roll received critical acclaim for its exploration of Burroughs’ influence on music and culture.
 The New York Times highlighted the book's innovative approach, noting that by tracing Burroughs’ interactions with the rock ‘n’ roll scene, the author unveils “a kind of alternative history.”
 Billboard praised Rae's combination of personal reflections and scholarly research, stating that he “has unearthed a trove of information sure to shake the foundation of even the most die-hard Burroughs junkie or rock fanatic.”
 NPR commended Rae's passionate and controlled writing, asserting that the book “celebrates not only the gifted mind and bizarre life of a writer who changed literature forever with his magic and ideas; it also finally gives him the place he deserves in the pantheon of rock and roll.”
 Kirkus Reviews acknowledged the book's compelling narrative, remarking that it “nudges a legendary legacy from the cultural margins toward the mainstream.”

-William S. Burroughs and the Cult of Rock ‘n’ Roll been published in seven languages.